 Have your class ever seen a toy move seemingly all on its own?
 Work out what’s going on and discuss the power of the sun!

-Explain to your class that you're going to watch a short video.
+1. You’re going to watch a short video.
 The aim isn't to find right answers, it's to explore ideas and find out what they know.

 Solar energy comes from the sun.
 It’s what we call a renewable energy source (i.e. it won’t run out, like coal or natural gas), which is more environmentally friendly than other power sources.
 Lots of people have installed large solar panels on their houses to capture the energy from the sun and convert it into electricity.
 Solar panels on homes are much bigger versions of the ones on this toy – think about how much energy you need for a whole house compared to this toy!